camargomau/sciujo/Mathematics/First-Passage Time.md

 Compare to the [[Recurrence Time|recurrence time]], which is the minimum amount of steps needed to _return_ to a given state (for the first time, too).

-We can obtain the [[Average First-Passage Time|average first-passage time]] for a given state when starting at another given state.
+We can obtain the [[C Scio/Mathematics/Average First-Passage Time|average first-passage time]] for a given state when starting at another given state.